MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/overview.md

 ## Privacy controls

 There are preference settings available that allow you to configure settings related to diagnostic data and connected experiences for Office on a Mac.
-For more information, visit [Use preferences to manage privacy controls for Office for Mac](../privacy/mac-privacy-preferences.md).
+For more information, refer to [Use preferences to manage privacy controls for Office for Mac](../privacy/mac-privacy-preferences.md).

 ## App bundles